LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ![soureflow]

 ## Data Organization, Storage, and Services
-The LIFESCOPE [API](https://lifescopelabs.github.io/api.html) uses GraphQL and REST to This will eventually allow for pluggable [Database Support](https://lifescopelabs.github.io/database.html).
+The LIFESCOPE [API](https://lifescopelabs.github.io/api.html) uses GraphQL and REST to signup, login, manage sources, and access all your data.
+LIFESCOPE's will eventually allow for pluggable [Database Support](https://lifescopelabs.github.io/database.html).

 ![conceptdiagram]